ugurcun/Iris_Flower/README.md

 # Iris_Flower
-Welcome to your Support Vector Machine Project!
+Welcome to Iris Flower with SVM Project!
 Just follow along with the notebook and instructions below.
 We will be analyzing the famous iris data set!